christopherallanperry/base_api/README.md

 - [Nodemon](https://nodemon.io/)

 ## Initial Setup
-From the command line, run the following steps
+From the command line (CLI), run the following steps

 1. `$ npm i` or `$ npm install`